-Leasing a car may sound appealing because it’s a way for you to get into a new vehicle every few years without the high fees and long loan terms that are often associated with financing the purchase of a new car.
+Leasing a car sounds appealing to many shoppers.
+It’s a way to get into a new vehicle every few years without the high fees and long loan terms often associated with financing the purchase of a new car.
 But leasing isn’t exactly free, and “no money down” doesn’t mean you can get new wheels without paying something.

-Leases have many associate costs.
+Leases have many associated costs.
 And be aware: These costs always happen at the initial lease signing.
 This article will analyze these costs and what you should expect to pay.

 Car Lease First Payment and Down Payment

-But you can help lower your monthly lease payment best by paying up front.
+But you can help lower your monthly lease payment best by paying upfront.
 A lower down payment creates a higher monthly lease payment and vice versa.
 Some lease down payments can be zero, while others can be thousands of dollars.
-This variation often depends on the deal you negotiate and the incentive offered by the manufacturer.
+This variation often depends on the lease deal you negotiate and the incentive offered by the manufacturer.

 Deposit and Fees